abvhiael/etherex/README.md

 * Denominator for price precision, ex.
 10000 (10000 => 1 / 10000 => 0.0001)

 #### Minimum trade total
 When adding a subcurrency, set the minimum trade total high enough to make economic sense.
-A minimum of 10 ETH (1000000000000000000000 wei) is recommended.
+A minimum of 1 SOIL (100000000000000000000 wei) is recommended.

 #### Categories
 ```
 1 = Subcurrencies
 2 = Crypto-currencies
 3 = Real-world assets
 4 = Fiat currencies
 ```
-EtherEx allows you to categorize your subcurrency into four main categories.
-Since everything is represented as subcurrencies, those categories are simply for convenience.
-If you have a DApp that has its own token, that would go in the regular subcurrency section `1`.
-If your token represents a fiat currency redeemable at a gateway, add it to `4`.
-If your token represents a real-world asset like gold or a car, add it to `3`.
-For other crypto-currencies like BTC, also redeemable at a gateway, add it to `2`.
+SOIL-ex will allows you to categorize your assets into four main categories.
+Since everything is presently represented as subcurrencies, those categories are simply for convenience, and will be better enabled as we scale further towards full decentralized cryptocurrency exchange ability.
+If you have a privtely issued token, DAO issued share, etc, that would go in the regular subcurrency section `1`.
+For other crypto-currencies like BTC, ETH, or DOGE redeemable through a gateway, add it to `2`.
+If your token represents a real-world asset or commodity like gold, minerals, etc. add it to `3`.
+If your token represents a fiat currency redeemable through a gateway, add it to `4`.

 #### Market IDs
 ```
-1 = ETX/ETH
+1 = DEV/SOIL
 ```
-New market IDs will be created as DAO creators add their subcurrency to the exchange.
+New market IDs will be created as DAO creators and token administrators add their subcurrency to the exchange.

 ### Subcurrency API